Contourite: Flow conditions

-Thermohaline circulation is the principal driving force of deepwater bottom-currents.
+Thermohaline circulation is the principal driving force of deepwater bottom currents.
 The term refers to the movement of water over large distances as a consequence of global oceanic density gradients.
-This circulation commonly travels at velocities between 2 – 20 cm/s.
-Note that at this velocity range, considering the general shape of the Shields diagram still holds in these conditions, a flow will only be able to continue transporting finer sediment that is already in suspension but will not be able to erode the same sized sediment once it is deposited.
+This circulation commonly travels at velocities between 2 and 20 cm/s.
+Note that at this velocity range, considering the general shape of the Shields diagram still holds in these conditions, a flow will only be able to continue transporting finer sediment that is already in suspension but will not be able to erode the same-sized sediment once it is deposited.
 However, flow velocity may be intensified as a consequence of the Coriolis force driving currents west against continental margins or as current squeezes between two ridges.

 Periodically, velocities may increase dramatically or even reverse due to atmospheric storms raising the local surface eddy kinetic energy, which gets partially transmitted down to abyssal depths in episodes called benthic storms.
 These velocities may reach magnitudes well above 40 cm/s and vary significantly depending on the specific location.
 At the lower continental rise, south of Halifax, Nova Scotia, and at the lower slope around the Faeroe Islands these velocities may reach up to 73 cm/s and 75 cm/s, respectively.
 Bottom-current flow velocities have been measured as high as 300 cm/s in the Strait of Gibraltar.
 These benthic storms occur only 5 to 10 times per year and usually last between 3 and 5 days, but that is enough to heavily erode benthic sediment and keep the finer grains in suspension even after flow velocities return to normal and the bedload has been deposited.
-During benthic storms, the eroded sediment may be transported over thousands of kilometers and deposited rather quickly (i.e. ~1.5 cm/month) once the storm wanes.
+During benthic storms, the eroded sediment may be transported over thousands of kilometres and deposited rather quickly (i.e., ~1.5 cm/month) once the storm wanes.
 However, the net sedimentation rate over thousands of years may be much smaller (i.e. ~5.5 cm/year) due to the intense periods of erosion during benthic storms.